jakearchibald/idb-keyval/README.md

 );
 ```

 With the above, both `get` operations will complete first, each returning `undefined`, then each set operation will be setting `1`.
-You could fix the above by queuing the second `get` on the first `set`, but that isn't always each across multiple pieces of code.
+You could fix the above by queuing the second `get` on the first `set`, but that isn't always feasible across multiple pieces of code.
 Instead:

 ```js
 // Instead: